What is the Road Safety Champion Program?

 The program was set-up with the intention of having multiple host organizations across the country.
-The National Center for Rural Road Safety is currently providing “Train the Trainer” workshops for potential host organizations.
-If you are interested in being a host organization, find out more here.
+At this time, the program is still in a pilot stage and the Rural Safety Center is providing “Train the Trainer” workshops for potential host organizations.
+If you are interested in being a host organization, contact Jaime Sullivan at firstname.lastname@example.org.

 When and where will the program be available?